gdi-nyc/gdi-intermediate-javascript/readme.md

 ### TO DO LIST
 - ~~Ensure there is 1 break for each class~~
 - ~~Ensure there is 1 quiz for each class (except first)~~
-- Compile all resources into index.html
+- ~~Ensure each class has accurate Agenda at start~~
 - Create Content for each class
-- Include Instructor notes where applicable
 - Include bonuses for every activity
-- Ensure each class has accurate Agenda at start
+- Compile all resources into index.html
 - Vet a few good APIs
 - Research resources and trailblazers to follow via different media